 Paper and printing

-Each cotton pouch includes a little card explaining where to go for information on how to care for your silver jewellery and more information on the recycled silver I use in my jewellery.
+With each order I include a card explaining where to go for information on how to care for your silver jewellery and more information on the recycled silver I use in my jewellery.
 I currently use either paper that holds the FSC (Forest Stewardship Council) “tick tree” logo or recycled paper to print on.
 The FSC logo guarantees that the trees that are harvested to make the paper are replaced or allowed to regenerate naturally.
+Currently I am looking for a local printer that shares my vision for sustainability and ethical use of labour and that will be able to print these cards on sustainable, recyclable card with non toxic inks.

 When printing anything I consider the purpose of it.
 If it is for my eyes only, I will print in fast quality and grey scale to save ink.
 I only use colour and normal or best quality when absolutely necessary, for example, when printing display materials.

 I need to consider alternatives to business cards in the future, or at least options for having them printed on FSC card and/or recycled card with environmentally acceptable inks.
 My current supply was sourced from a local small one man business.
 At one craft event I recently attended I saw a great idea for doing away with business cards at events – a framed card with all the business details on inviting people to take a photo of it on their phone.
 Now that is creative thinking!
 And you are far less likely to lose a photo on your phone than a business card in your pocket or bag!

 Sourcing locally/UK wherever possible e.g. stamp